Submitting and Negotiating Sponsored Agreements through DCG for Corporate and Foundation Research

 2. School Review and Approval

 When you are ready to submit your proposal, use the same channel as you normally use for government sponsored agreements.
 Working with a research administrator (in your school, department or center), prepare your technical proposal, including a statement of work.
-Ask your research administrator to prepare a budget and to prepare a PAR form (or its equivalent in PARiS).
+Ask your research administrator to prepare a budget and to prepare a PAR form (or its equivalent in TARA).

 The standard financial terms (including overhead and fringe rates) for corporate and foundation sponsors are no different than for government sponsors.
 Reduction from standard costs or rates requires approval by your dean (or dean delegate), and are treated as an exception based on strong justification.

-- If you or any project personnel hold a financial interest in the sponsor (including consulting or speaker fees), be sure to designate your financial interest on the PAR form (or PARiS) and submit a financial disclosure to the Conflict of Interest Review Committee for review and approval.
+- If you or any project personnel hold a financial interest in the sponsor (including consulting or speaker fees), be sure to designate your financial interest on the PAR form (or TARA) and submit a financial disclosure to the Conflict of Interest Review Committee for review and approval.
 In particular, the university strictly limits research agreements with companies owned by university investigators (or companies in which investigators hold management positions or private equity).

 3. Submitting Your Proposal